kseniacold/react-express-demo/README.md

 # react-express-demo

-## Boilerplate Express / React app
+## Boilerplate Express.js / React.js app

 Boilerplate configuration for Express.js on the server side & React.js application on the client-side.